oscardelama/ImageJ-colorMatrix-js/README.md

     If you don't select this options, *colorMatrix* will anyway ask you if it is OK for you to close each of the resulting RGB image channels.
 This is an *ImageJ* behavior that can not be overrode.

-*   Gamma: You must enter here the reciprocal of the value to be used as *Gamma Correction* of the resulting channels.
+*   **Gamma**: You must enter here the reciprocal of the value to be used as *Gamma Correction* of the resulting channels.
 For example, for a gamma correction of 1/2.4 you should enter here `2.4`.

     If you don't want *Gamma Correction* you must enter `1` for this parameter, you can not leave a blank here, otherwise you will get a message error.
 If you set `1` for this parameter nothing related to *Gamma Correction* at all will be done to the channels.

 *   **Minimum output ADU**
-*   **Maximum output ADU**
+    **Maximum output ADU**
     You must enter here the minimum and maximum admitted values for each pixel RGB color component value.
 If the color value is lesser than the given minimum value, it will be set (clipped) to that minimum value.
 If the color value is greater than the given maximum value, it will be set (clipped) to that maximum value.

 ### The color Matrix ###